Sisoes the Great

 Sisoës was a Copt by birth.
-Having withdrawn from the world since his youth, he retired to the desert of Sceté, and lived some time under the direction of his teacher, Abba Or.
-The desire of finding a retreat yet more unfrequented induced him to cross the Nile and hide himself in Mount Colzim where St. Anthony the Great had died some time before.
+Having withdrawn from the world since his youth, he retired to the desert of Sceté, and lived for some time under the direction of his teacher, Abba Or.
+The desire of finding a retreat yet more unfrequented induced him to cross the Nile and hide himself on Mount Colzim where Anthony the Great had died some time before.